Crystal structure

 In crystallography, crystal structure is a description of the ordered arrangement of atoms, ions, or molecules in a crystalline material.
-Ordered structures occur from the intrinsic nature of the constituent particles to form symmetric patterns that repeat along the principal directions of three-dimensional space in matter.
+Ordered structures occur from the intrinsic nature of constituent particles to form symmetric patterns that repeat along the principal directions of three-dimensional space in matter.

-The smallest group of particles in the material that constitutes this repeating pattern is the unit cell of the structure.
+The smallest group of particles in a material that constitutes this repeating pattern is the unit cell of the structure.
 The unit cell completely reflects the symmetry and structure of the entire crystal, which is built up by repetitive translation of the unit cell along its principal axes.
 The translation vectors define the nodes of the Bravais lattice.

-The lengths of the principal axes, or edges, of the unit cell and the angles between them are the lattice constants, also called lattice parameters or cell parameters.
-The symmetry properties of the crystal are described by the concept of space groups.
-All possible symmetric arrangements of particles in three-dimensional space may be described by the 230 space groups.
+The lengths of principal axes/edges, of the unit cell and angles between them are lattice constants, also called lattice parameters or cell parameters.
+The symmetry properties of a crystal are described by the concept of space groups.
+All possible symmetric arrangements of particles in three-dimensional space may be described by 230 space groups.

 The crystal structure and symmetry play a critical role in determining many physical properties, such as cleavage, electronic band structure, and optical transparency.

 Unit cell

-Crystal structure is described in terms of the geometry of arrangement of particles in the unit cells.
+Crystal structure is described in terms of the geometry of the arrangement of particles in the unit cells.
 The unit cell is defined as the smallest repeating unit having the full symmetry of the crystal structure.
 The geometry of the unit cell is defined as a parallelepiped, providing six lattice parameters taken as the lengths of the cell edges (a, b, c) and the angles between them (α, β, γ).
 The positions of particles inside the unit cell are described by the fractional coordinates (xi, yi, zi) along the cell edges, measured from a reference point.
-It is thus, only necessary to report the coordinates of a smallest asymmetric subset of particles.
-This group of particles may be chosen so that it occupies the smallest physical space, which means that not all particles need to be physically located inside the boundaries given by the lattice parameters.
+It is thus only necessary to report the coordinates of a smallest asymmetric subset of particles, called the crystallographic asymmetric unit.
+The asymmetric unit may be chosen so that it occupies the smallest physical space, which means that not all particles need to be physically located inside the boundaries given by the lattice parameters.
 All other particles of the unit cell are generated by the symmetry operations that characterize the symmetry of the unit cell.
 The collection of symmetry operations of the unit cell is expressed formally as the space group of the crystal structure.